TRY vs. UTG, ETO, BME, PFD, GLO, BRW, BOE, GLV, USA, and NUM

 TR Property Investment Trust vs. Its Competitors

-Unite Group (LON:UTG) and TR Property Investment Trust (LON:TRY) are both financial services companies, but which is the better business?
-We will compare the two businesses based on the strength of their risk, analyst recommendations, earnings, media sentiment, dividends, profitability, institutional ownership and valuation.
+Unite Group (LON:UTG) and TR Property Investment Trust (LON:TRY) are both financial services companies, but which is the superior business?
+We will compare the two companies based on the strength of their earnings, valuation, dividends, profitability, institutional ownership, risk, analyst recommendations and media sentiment.

-81.1% of Unite Group shares are held by institutional investors.
-Comparatively, 45.6% of TR Property Investment Trust shares are held by institutional investors.
-0.3% of Unite Group shares are held by company insiders.
-Comparatively, 5.0% of TR Property Investment Trust shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+81.1% of Unite Group shares are owned by institutional investors.
+Comparatively, 45.6% of TR Property Investment Trust shares are owned by institutional investors.
+0.3% of Unite Group shares are owned by company insiders.
+Comparatively, 5.0% of TR Property Investment Trust shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 TR Property Investment Trust has a net margin of 91.50% compared to Unite Group's net margin of 79.68%.
 TR Property Investment Trust's return on equity of 24.54% beat Unite Group's return on equity.

-Unite Group pays an annual dividend of GBX 36 per share and has a dividend yield of 4.4%.
+Unite Group pays an annual dividend of GBX 36 per share and has a dividend yield of 4.8%.
 TR Property Investment Trust pays an annual dividend of GBX 15 per share and has a dividend yield of 4.5%.
 Unite Group pays out 58.0% of its earnings in the form of a dividend.
 TR Property Investment Trust pays out 16.8% of its earnings in the form of a dividend.
 Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
-TR Property Investment Trust is clearly the better dividend stock, given its higher yield and lower payout ratio.

 Summary